qJake/hacc.dev/install.md

 ## Other Webserver

 HACC is based on ASP.NET Core 3.1, and thus, can run in any environment that ASP.NET Core supports, including IIS, Linux (standalong and nginx), and more.

+Note that you may need to build the project yourself if you want to use your own webserver.
+With IIS, for example, you can open the project in Visual Studio, right-click the project, and select Publish &gt; IIS Website.

 For more information, refer to the Microsoft documentation for ASP.NET Core: